-The UK government’s recommendation for primary schools is that they accept a half class at a time, with a suggested upper limit of 15 children.
-Working outdoors, with no cramped corridors or ventilation issues we are happy to maintain our standard maximum group size of 16.
+Working outdoors, with no cramped corridors or ventilation issues we are happy to maintain our standard maximum group size of 15.
 Classes of 30 will be accepted, but NB that we will subdivide these into two groups for the day.

 The current science on the transmission on the novel coronavirus indicates that: